zaxhutchinson/spiking_spielwiese/README.md

 Each Neuron object also has the capability to introduce random noise (uniform or normal) into its update method.

 ## NT Struct
 Variables needed to initialize a new neuron object to particular prototype.
+As mentioned above the set of neuron types provided by SPSP come from Eugene Izhikevich's book.
+They are designed to mimic real-world neuron types.
+However, since the aim of SPSP is to open spiking neuron models to other uses, there is no reason new, unreal types cannot be created.

+### Baseline
-NOTE: `baseline` provides a way to give a neuron object an always on current.
+`baseline` provides a way to give a neuron object an always on current.
+The following is a list of baseline values for several of the neuron types that are just below the value which would produce a spike.
+This is not to say, these values will never produce a spike.
+Over longer periods of exposure, they might.
+The number in parenthesis will produce approximately one spike per second.

+* Regular Spiking:     51.0  (~52)
+* Intrinsic Bursting:  346.0 (~347 or 348)
+* Chattering:          160.0 (~161)
+* Medium Spiny:        305.0 (306)
+* Relay:               40.0  (~41)
+* Fast Spiking:        120.0 (~125) Slightly oscillatory near the bifurfaction.
+Once it begins to spike, a value lower than 125 will sustain the behavior.

+These values can be used to set a neuron just below the bifurcation point so that very small values will cause it to spike.
+These values were gathering through testing with the provided `trace_example`.
+A more thorough treatment of phase spaces, bifurcations and behavior can be found in the reference above.

 ## Synapse Classes
 The Synapse class is an interface following the NVI pattern.
 Its client is the Neuron class and provides all the functionality required by that class.